kubernetes-sigs/gateway-api/geps/gep-91/index.md

 This section highlights use cases that may be covered in a future iteration of this GEP

 * Using system CA certificates as the trust anchor to validate the certificates presented by the client.
+* Supporting a permissive TLS mode where untrusted clients are allowed in, useful for debugging and migrating to strict TLS.

 ## References